College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 Camping World Stadium, Orlando, Florida

-The Nittany Lions (9-3) had hopes of winning the Big Ten title and contending for a spot in the College Football Playoffs, but they made mistakes at key moments and had to settle for being a very good but not great team.
-Quarterback Trace McSorley hopes to lead Penn State to a third consecutive 10-win season.
-He has thrown 16 TD passes and just six interception, but his 53.3 completion percentage is ordinary.
+The Nittany Lions (9-3) had hopes of winning the Big Ten title and contending for a spot in the College Football Playoff, but they made mistakes at key moments and had to settle for being a good but not great team.
+Quarterback Trace McSorley will be hoping to lead Penn State to a third consecutive 10-win season.
+He has thrown 16 TD passes and just six interceptions, but his 53.3 completion percentage is ordinary.

-The Wildcats (9-3) has a chance to put together a 10-win season of their own, but Kentucky is a 6.5-point underdog.
+The Wildcats (9-3) have a chance to put together a 10-win season of their own, but Kentucky is a 6.5-point underdog.
 Running back Benny Snell has been quite productive with 1,305 rushing yards and 14 touchdowns.

 Prediction: Kentucky 24, Penn State 23

-All point spread information provided by OddsShark.
+All point-spread information provided by OddsShark.

 Report: Urban Meyer to Become OSU Asst.
 AD